Guilouz/Marlin-SuperRacer-MKS-Nano-V3/README.md

 ## Main features:

+**- EEPROM Storage should now work and persist (no more missing text, language resetting, or loss of Z0 and other calibrations)**
 - MKS Robin Nano V3 motherboard support
 - TMC2209 / TMC2226 UART drivers support
 - Nozzle & Bed PID support